buzbunny/98772025_Churning_Customers/README.md

 This repository contains code for training a churn prediction model using customer data and deploying it as a Streamlit web app.
 The model predicts whether a customer is likely to churn based on various features.

 ## Model Training
-The model training code is available in the `model_training.ipynb` notebook.
+The model training code is available in the `LAB_assignment-3.ipynb` notebook.
 It includes steps for:

 - Data preprocessing: handling missing values, encoding categorical features, scaling numerical features.
 - Feature importance analysis and exploratory data analysis (EDA).